 - Inform students of degree requirements, resources for study, and additional campus resources (SSUI, Learning Center, DIPA, Career Services).

-- Keep Records: Advising transcripts, logs, notes, degree progress checklists.
+- Keep Records such as advising transcripts, logs, notes, or degree progress checklists.

-- Refer: Provide students with the mechanism for offering feedback about students’ perceptions of the advising process.
+- Refer Give students a mechanism for offering feedback about students’ perceptions of the advising process.